 MDOC policy D2-2.2 Background Investigations further addresses background checks.
 This policy explicitly outlines all elements required for background investigations of all staff members (which is defined to include permanent, part-time, temporary, hourly, per diem employees and contractors, volunteers, and student interns).
-Part of this extensive background investigation is a criminal records check by running a query through the Missouri Uniform Law Enforcement System (MULES) and the National Criminal Information Center (NCIC) system.
-It also specifies, for promotions and other appointments, that "a check will be conducted on the active employee through Central Office Human Resources to inquire if there has been any formal discipline for sustained allegation(s) of sexual abuse and/or harassment of an offender or resident.
+Part of this extensive background investigation is a criminal records check utilizing the Missouri Uniform Law Enforcement System (MULES) and the National Criminal Information Center (NCIC) system.
+It also specifies, for promotions and other appointments, noting; "a check will be conducted on the active employee through Central Office Human Resources to inquire if there has been any formal discipline for sustained allegation(s) of sexual abuse and/or harassment of an offender or resident.
 All sustained allegations will be considered by the department before an employee is promoted or considered for other appointments."

 Both agency and facility policy (D1-8.13 and D2-2.2) as well as the employment application assert that material omissions are grounds for termination and address the contacting of previous institutional employers.
-MDOC Department Procedure Manual D2-11.14 Annual Employment Requirements, asserts that criminal history checks are conducted annually, congruent to the employee's birth month.
+MDOC Department Procedure Manual D2-11.14 Annual Employment Requirements asserts that criminal history checks are conducted annually, congruent to the employee's birth month.

-Auditors ascertained, regarding the release of information about former employee misconduct, that the agency is able to provide such information if the former employee were to be charged with offender sexual abuse (as it would be a public record).
-They would be prohibited in providing information on sustained administrative cases, however, unless they had obtained the written consent of the former employee.
+Auditors ascertained, regarding the release of information about former employee misconduct, the agency is able to provide such information if the former employee was charged with offender sexual abuse (as it would be a public record).
+They would be prohibited from providing information on sustained administrative cases unless written consent of the former employee was obtained.

-During the reporting period, WMCC had 113 new hire employees; all of which had background checks and enlisted the services of 455 contractors.
-Auditors randomly pulled employee files; each contained records of background checks and the auditor was also provided the compilation of contractor background checks to review as well.
+During the reporting period, CRCC had 74 new hire employees; all of which had background checks.
+Auditors reviewed employee files at random; each contained records of background checks and auditors were also provided the compilation of contractor background checks to review as well.
 Documentation of promoted employees also contained internal inquiries regarding misconduct involving sexual abuse or sexual harassment.